Gatos Silver Shareholder Alert

-New York, New York--(Newsfile Corp. - February 15, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Gatos Silver, Inc. ("Gatos Silver" or the "Company") GATO.
+New York, New York--(Newsfile Corp. - March 29, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Gatos Silver, Inc. ("Gatos Silver" or the "Company") GATO and reminds investors of the April 25, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $50,000 investing in Gatos Silver stock or options and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/GATO.